Ebenezer (Eb) A. De Oliveira

 Selected Recent Presentations

-de Oliveira, E. A. (June, 2012).
+de Oliveira, E. A. (2014, May/2012, June).
 Solução de problemas sob uma ótica co-construtivista [Problem solving from a co-constructivist viewpoint].
-Invited seminar to psychology faculty and graduate students, Graduate Psychology Program, Instituto de Psicologia, Universidade Federal do Rio Grande do Sul, RS, Brazil.
+Invited seminar, Department of Psychology, Universidade Federal do Ceará, Fortaleza, CE, and Graduate Psychology Program, Instituto de Psicologia, Universidade Federal do Rio Grande do Sul, RS, and Brazil.

 de Oliveira, E. A. (2009, February).
 Students’ attitudes toward foreign-born and domestic instructors.
 Sabbatical research presentation, Malone University, OH, USA.